 There’s a moment in An Adventure in Space and Time where we see the filming of this story, and the Daleks fill up the playback screens as unsettled crew members watch on.
 A Dalek’s camera lens eye stares unflinchingly out of the monitor.
 ‘They’re creepy‘, someone says and I imagine that’s the reaction felt by the viewing public at large.
 In 1963, these things were weird, nightmarish creatures but we’ve lost that sensation.
 These days, they’re familiar as family pets.

 Back then, they made for must-see TV.
 6.4m people watched The Daleks‘ second episode, where the monsters first appear.
 The following week that figure was 8.9m, up 40%.
-By the end of the serial it was 10.4m.
+By the end of the serial, it was 10.4m.
 Numbers which ensured the show’s longevity.
 Like Newman’s dislike of BEMs, that ratings boost went down in Whostory.
-Stories fans tell each other these anecdotes over and over.
+Fans tell each other these anecdotes over and over.
 Again, this story’s like a folk tale, within and outside its fictional world.

 Its political allusions are a little confusing.
 The Daleks have long been labelled Nazis, lurking in an underground bunker, talking of extermination.
 But it’s there that the similarities end, at least in this, their introductory story.
 The more interesting aspect of them is that they are the mutated remnants of a race ravaged by nuclear war, who have retreated into metal boxes, and to live inside another metal box.
 As for the Nazi ideal of Aryan physicality, that belongs to their old enemies, the Thals.